Follow TV Tropes

 • "The Reason You Suck" Speech:

 • In chapter 15, Booker lays one out for Luz not only endangering her friends with a move from an Azura movie during Grudgby training, but for all the times her impulsiveness became a problem, both before and after arriving to the Boiling Isles.
-While Booker regrets saying all of that stuff, Luz admits that she never took into account how her reckless and impulsive actions, desire to live out her fantasies, and refusal to acknowledge the reality of the situation have consequences.
+While Booker regrets saying all of that stuff, Luz admits that she never took into account how her reckless and impulsive actions, desire to live out her fantasies, and refusal to acknowledge the reality of the situation has consequences.

 "This is exactly what [Booker] been saying all day!
 All this time, [Luz] been so focused on living out your fantasies that you fail to consider other people!
 None of this would have happened if you had kept your mouth shut!
 After all the times I had your back and after all the sh** you put me through, I would have thought you would at least learn by now.
 But no!
 You just keep getting people you know into bad situations!"